 NYSHA – Fostering a Humane Ethic and a Compassionate Attitude Toward Animals Since 1900

 The New York State Humane Association (NYSHA) was organized in 1900 and incorporated in 1925.
-It is a 501(c)(3) organization and is not a department nor funded by New York State or any other government agency.
+It is a 501(c)(3) organization and is not funded by any government agency.
 NYSHA’s guiding philosophy is to reduce animal suffering, to prevent animal cruelty, and to encourage compassion to all creatures.
 To achieve these ends, NYSHA’s ongoing activities and programs include the following:

 - Fighting cruelty to animals